-New assumptions: a humanising interaction as an asset for phonological appropriation corruption, drug taking, justice, history, fair trade, globalization, social issues and art creation.
+New assumptions: a humanising interaction as an asset for phonological appropriation

+Interaction should therefore be seen as an actual means to favour motivation and a way to set up phonological learning.
+For the second experience, set up in the same class, in May 2006, the sequence theme is chosen by learners among a list of potential available topics.
+This list contains different themes such as sports, music, education, environmental issues, politics, corruption, drug taking, justice, history, fair trade, globalization, social issues and art creation.
 A majority of learners choose environmental issues and a sequence on global warming (17 out of 24).
 The final test is based on interaction and learners choose their role-plays, knowing which criteria are taken into account for the final mark.
 This sequence is pupil-centred, learners being active throughout the scheme interspersed with pupil-to-pupil interaction activities.
 The phonological dimension is integrated in the process.
 Listening activities include phonology.
 Listening comprehension tasks are interactive.
 Eventually, the English-speaking assistant is there to read the recording script aloud while pupils silently match sight recognition, spelling and phonic skills.
 Real communicative tasks are set up through a reading comprehension web quest followed by an interactive session.
 Phonological learning activities are interactive tasks appearing more like group games in which both the input and the output are developed.
 Learners have to attend to both form and meaning thanks to body language and non-verbal signs that are given by the teacher.
 This will lead pupils to a collaborative discourse helping to understand, and memorize phonological rules.
 There should be a mixture of interactive controlled practice and real language use.
 Interaction, ice-breakers, group tasks, learners' interest, competitive games, bodily involvement, learner's share in the final test are logically integrated.